juniordiscart/local-wordpress-docker-https/README.md

 ### Slow loading

 Your hosting provider may have set up some PHP parameters that are optimised for loading web pages.
-You can adjust several parameters yourself by adding additional configuration files and mapping them to the Wordpress container's PHP config directory.
+You can adjust several parameters yourself by adding additional configuration files and mapping them to the WordPress container's PHP config directory.
 Some personal settings I have applied are included below:

-* Create a `wordpress.ini` file and set its contents to:
+* A `wordpress.ini` file:

 ```Ini
 max_input_vars = 5000